dnsimple/dnsimple-support/content/articles/icann-60-day-lock-registrant-change.markdown

 >
 > Because policies may vary by registrar, please review a registrar's policy before making a change to registrant information or transferring to another registrar.

-At the time being, we don't support the ability to opt-out the 60-day lock, therefore we highly recommend that if you plan on transferring your domain you should make sure to wait until it is transferred to update the contact information.
+We don't support the ability to opt-out of the 60-day lock.
+We highly recommend that if you plan to transfer your domain, you wait to update the contact information until after it's transferred.